 - Voilà!
 Your perfect side dish is now ready to impress!

 The detailed instructions are in the recipe card below.

 The grilled pear

-For the grilled pear you will need some firm pears.
-Wash and slice the pears and cook them on a bbq, griddle or frying pan until the pears are slightly caramelized and become golden.
+Now, let's talk about the grilled pear.
+To create this important element, you'll need some firm pears.
+Begin by washing and slicing the pears before placing them on a BBQ, griddle, or frying pan until the pears are slightly caramelized and become golden.

 More healthy salad recipes to try:

 Opt for underripe crunchy pears to prevent them from falling apart during cooking or barbecuing.

 Choose baby rocket leaves for a milder, kid-friendly taste.

 Try shaving parmesan using a julienne peeler or vegetable peeler.
 Long, thin strips will cling to both pear and arugula, delivering a symphony of flavors in every bite—sweetness, saltiness, and peppery zest, all blended with a delectable balsamic dressing.
 Yum!